jvytee/shopalone/README.md

   flask run
   ```

 This process is not ideal; it will be improved after I had some sleep.
+Please do not use this setup in production!

 ## Endpoints
 All endpoints return JSON data.